robnyman/Firefox-OS-Boilerplate-App/README.md

 This is a demo app for Firefox OS, loosely based on [fxosstub](https://github.com/Jaxo/fxosstub), meant to act as a simple boilerplate for getting started with apps for Firefox OS.

-It will give you a button to install it in Firefox OS - on a device, in the [Firefox OS Simulator](https://addons.mozilla.org/en-US/firefox/addon/firefox-os-simulator/) ([Simulator Introduction](https://hacks.mozilla.org/2012/12/firefox-os-simulator-1-0-is-here/)) and in certain [Nightly versions of Firefox](http://nightly.mozilla.org/).
+It will give you a button to install it in Firefox OS - on a device, in the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) and in certain [Nightly versions of Firefox](http://nightly.mozilla.org/).

 It is a showcase of: